cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/Nameable.rst

 .. java:package:: org.cloudbus.cloudsim.core
    :noindex:

-.. java:type:: public interface Nameable extends Identificable
+.. java:type:: public interface Nameable extends Identifiable

    An interface for objects that have to be identified by an id and that also have a name.